gershnik/sys_string/README.md

 ## Performance

 In general `sys_string_t` aims to have the same performance of its operations as best hand-crafted code that uses corresponding native string types on every platforms.
 For example on macOS code using `sys_string` should be as fast as code manually using `NSString *`/`CFStringRef`.

+In particular, using `sys_string_generic` (which interoperates with `char *` and is the default `sys_string` on non-Apple Unix or if `SYS_STRING_USE_GENERIC` macro is set to 1) should be as fast as or better than using `std::string`

-This needs to be kept in mind when evaluating whether `sys_string` is a better choice for your application than `std::string`.
-Continuing Apple's example, an `std::string` is generally faster for direct character access than `NSString *` and thus faster than `sys_string` too.
+This consideration needs to be kept in mind when evaluating whether `sys_string` is a better choice for your application than `std::string`.
+Continuing Apple's example, an `std::string` is generally faster for direct character access than `NSString *` and thus faster than default `sys_string` on Apple platforms too.
 If your code rarely transfers data from `NSString *` to `std::string` and spends most of the time iterating over `std::string` characters then using `std::string` might be the right choice.
+Of course in such case using `sys_string_generic` might still be a better choice too.

 Another way to look at it is that `sys_string_t` sometimes trades micro-benchmarking performance of individual string operations for reduced copying, allocations and memory pressure overall.
 Whether this is a right tradeoff for you depends on specifics of your codebase.

+### Unicode tables

+Some `sys_string` Unicode operations, such as case conversions, case-insensitive comparisons and grapheme cluster iteration, require use of Unicode lookup tables.
+Currently the size of the tables is ~80kB, if you use all of these features.
+It will be less if you only use some of them and none if you use none.

+If your application already contains ICU it is possible to use it instead for these features.
+This will save around ~100kB in the final executable (data and supporting code, again if using all of the features).
+On the other hand using ICU make these operations somewhat slower.

+On the yet another hand, using ICU provides consistency w.r.t.
+Unicode standard supported with the rest of your application.
+Using internal tables will use the Unicode version of this library (currently 16) which might be different from what your ICU version uses.

+Of course, if you don't already use ICU, integrating it might be painful and its total size (unless you use a system provided version) is orders of magnitude larger than 100kB.

+Which approach to prefer thus depends on specifics of your application.

 ## Compatibility